 Note: A subject in an email template will be used for new emails but not in replies.

 - Optionally, choose a sending address; Gmail will remember it as well for new messages but not replies.

-- Click the More options triangle (▼) in the message’s formatting toolbar.
+- Click the More options button (three dots) in the message’s formatting toolbar.

-- Enter a title that will help you recognize the template under Please enter a new canned response name:.
+- Enter a title that will help you recognize the template under Enter a new template name.

 - Typically, click Discard draft (🗑) in the message’s toolbar.

-- You can send the message as it is, of course; or edit it and save it as another template.
+Tip: Naturally, you can send the message as it is, or edit and save it as another template.

-To make sure you can set up email templates in Gmail using Canned Responses:
+To make sure you can set up email templates in Gmail: